-During 2015 the Board comprised of nine Directors, seven non-executive Directors and two executive Directors.
-Nonexecutive Directors comprise persons of high caliber with diverse international and local backgrounds and expertise that enable them to independent judgement to the Board deliberations and decisions.
+During 2016 the structure of the Board changed with the retirement in March 2016 of the Vice Chairman Mr. RL Daly.
+Since that time the Board comprised of eight Directors, six non-executive Directors and two executive Directors.
+Nonexecutive Directors comprise persons of high caliber with diverse international and local backgrounds and expertise that enable them to bring objectivity and independent judgement to the Board deliberations and decisions.
 Both the Chairman and Vice Chairman are non-executive members.
 The roles of the Chairman and the CEO are separate with responsibilities clearly defined.
 Details of the Directorate are listed on page 4 of this annual report.